lotusatease/ifosslawbook/Quis_nostrud_exerci.md

 the unlawful removal or avoidance of technical means which protect the computer program[^33].

-Unprotected software and public domain software {#sec_publicdomainbelgium}
+Unprotected software and public domain software
 -----------------------------------------------

 As set forth above, only software that is original in the sense that it